 Note: Only a trained professional should attempt to replace the cables of an internal drive of a PC.
 The reason for this is that you can cause serious damage to the internal parts of the disk if you do this task incorrectly.
 Thus, cables located inside a portable computer or laptop shouldn’t be changed by ordinary computer users.

 If this solution works then your work is done.
-If it didn’t fix external hard drive I/O error then move on to solution 2.
+If it didn’t fix the external hard drive I/O device error then move on to solution 2.

-Step 6.
 Press the Properties option after right-clicking the channel that the external drive is connected to.
-The channel that is usually used for external hard drives is Secondary IDE Channel
+The channel that is usually used for external hard drives is the Secondary IDE Channel.

-Step 7.
 Choose PIO Only option in the box labeled Transfer Mode for the device representing your external hard drive on the tab labeled Advanced Settings.
 Usually, this is Device 0.
-Close all windows after clicking OK button
+Close all windows and check the external hard drive with I/O error after clicking OK.

 Warning: Primary ID Channel, Device 0 is used for system disk so don’t change that.
 Your PC won’t even work if you end up making any change to the settings of this transfer mode.